Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Details for Synthetic Data Generation

+Finally, we instantiate language-composed training data by selecting either the Korean or English translation for each of \{query, positive, hard\_negative\}, resulting in six Korean--English cross-lingual variants that cover all language configurations.

-We provide the training data example of $\mathcal{D}(\textit{enkoko})$ and $\mathcal{D}(\textit{koenen})$ in Table~\ref{tab:train_enkoko} and Table~\ref{tab:train_koenen} respectively.
-These tables illustrate training instances where an "Anchor" query in one language (e.g., Korean) is paired with a "Positive" document in another language (e.g., English) that directly answers the query.
-The "Negative" documents are thematically related to the anchor query (e.g., discussing French language learning, grammar, or dialects when the query is about French pronunciation rules) but do not provide a direct answer, thus serving as challenging distractors for model training.
-This structure is designed to train a system for cross-lingual information retrieval, emphasizing semantic understanding over simple keyword matching.
+We provide an example of one final training data composition, $\mathcal{D}(\textit{ko,en,en})$, in Table~\ref{tab:train_example}.
+The example illustrates a cross-lingual training triple where an ``Anchor'' query in Korean is paired with a ``positive'' document in English that directly answers the query.
+The ``negative'' documents are topically related to the anchor (e.g., French learning, grammar, or dialects for a query about French pronunciation rules), yet they do not satisfy the information need, making them challenging distractors during training.
+This structure is designed to train a system for cross-lingual information retrieval, emphasizing semantic understanding.